Echo: "Shinies", sir?

 - When Cody and Rex fail to report back in on schedule, Obi-Wan makes a sarcastic quip to Anakin about Rex:

 - Gatling Good: Hevy's favorite weapon is a Z-6 rotary cannon.

 - Go for the Eye: Rex kills the Rishi eel with a single shot to the eye.

 - Gory Discretion Shot: The death of Sergeant O'Niner during the initial attack on the base is concealed like this.

-- Guns Akimbo: Fives with two DC-15A blasters during the defence of the base from the Separatist droid reinforcements.
+- Guns Akimbo: Fives with two DC-15A blasters during the defense of the base from the Separatist droid reinforcements.